IBM/universal-connectors/filter-plugin/logstash-filter-mysql-aws-guardium/README.md

 	7. Click Save.
 Guardium validates the new connector, and enables the univer***REMOVED***l connector if it was di***REMOVED***bled.
 After it is validated, it appears in the Configure Univer***REMOVED***l Connector page.

-## Configuring the dynamodb filters in Guardium Insights
+## Configuring the AWS MySQL Guardium Logstash filter in Guardium Insights

 To configure this plug-in for Guardium Insights, follow [this guide.](https://github.com/RefaelAdi/univer***REMOVED***l-connectors/blob/INS-18044/docs/UC_Configuration_GI.md#Configuring_Filebeat_to_forward_audit_logs_to_Guardium)